muhme/joomla-branches-tester/README.md

 * Switching between 10 database variants (MySQL, MariaDB, or PostgreSQL and the two database drivers:
   MySQLi or PHP Data Objects and the option to use Unix sockets, instead of TCP host).
 * Switching between PHP versions (PHP 7.4 ...
 8.5).
-* Optional use Redis in-memory cache.
 * Installing Joomla from a cloned `joomla-cms` Git repository.
 * Import a Joomla instance from a ZIP package and an SQL dump.
 * Grafting a Joomla package.
 * Using Xdebug for PHP debugging.
-* Switching the Joomla cache handler to Redis, or back to file cache.
+* Switching the Joomla cache handler between Redis, Memecached or back to file cache.
 * Using HTTP and HTTPS.
 * Using IPv4 and IPv6 network in dual-stack.
 * Allows patching and testing of the `joomla-cypress` NPM module.